ZodiarkDuoDecim/Final-Fantasy-XII-Revenant-Job-System/Readme.md

 5. Rename the ISO file to `ff12zj.iso`.
 6. Run `patch.exe` to inject the mod files from `bin_izjs` into `ff12zj.iso`.

-After the process is complete, open the modified ISO with an emulator or play with OPL as your option.
-If the installation was successful, after all you will see the new title screen with "REVENANT JOB SYSTEM".
+After the process is complete, open the modified ISO with an emulator or play it using OPL.
+If the installation was successful, you will see the new title screen with "REVENANT JOB SYSTEM".

-# Coming Soon.....
+# Coming Soon...

 ## Ownership & Permissions

 This mod was developed from the ground up without using files or assets from other mods.

-**All content was created manually and thoroughly tested by myself, Akita, MidnightZR and KellueHaze!**
+**All content was created manually and thoroughly tested by myself, Akita, MidnightZR, and KellueHaze!**

 ## Credits

 - [Sky Pirate's Den](https://discord.gg/UBrP6ME) – for support and valuable feedback.
 - [ffgriever](https://www.nexusmods.com/profile/ffgriever) – for creating the ISO patcher used to inject files into the game ISO.
-- [Xeavin](https://www.nexusmods.com/profile/Xeavin) – for creating the patch that allows to use the 7 reserve licenses nodes, modding support, tools, and ideas.
+- [Xeavin](https://www.nexusmods.com/profile/Xeavin) – for creating the patch that allows the use of the 7 reserve license nodes, modding support, tools, and ideas.
 - [Aquarius Camus](https://www.nexusmods.com/profile/AquariusCamus34) – for guidance on modifying game files and providing tools.
 - [Akita](https://www.nexusmods.com/profile/Akita1957) & [Shrimpman](https://www.nexusmods.com/profile/SShrimpman) – for beta testing.
 - [FehDead](https://www.nexusmods.com/profile/fehdead) – for support and ideas.
 - Paulo Ítalo & João – for ideas such as restoring classic weapons like the Holy Katana and Mutsunokami.
-- MidnightZR & Kelluehaze - for being the special testers members and supply of all long of the project.
+- MidnightZR & Kelluehaze – for being special tester members and providing support throughout the entire project.
 - Mikachuuu – for assistance with Gemini Plus and brainstorming.